 The author of more than 30 novels, plays and profiles of Biblical figures, Elie Wiesel received the Nobel Peace Prize in 1986.
 This online publication is adapted from Wiesel’s article “Supporting Roles: Joshua,” which was published in Bible Review in December 1998.
+The article was first republished in Bible History Daily on August 9, 2013.
 At the inception of Wiesel’s Supporting Roles series in Bible Review, BAS editors wrote:

 We are pleased—and honored—to present our readers with the first of a series of insightful essays by Elie Wiesel, the world-renowned author and human rights advocate.
 Wiesel is best known for his numerous books on the Holocaust and for his profiles of Biblical figures and Hasidic masters.
 In 1986, he was awarded the Nobel Peace Prize.
 His occasional series for BR will focus on characters in the Bible that do not occupy center stage—those who play supporting roles.